sjmercene/osTicket-Help-Desk-Lab/README.md

 # 🔐 VNC Exploitation & Traffic Analysis

 ## 📌 Overview
-This project documents a hands-on cybersecurity lab completed on TryHackMe.
-The objective was to identify exposed services, gain access to a target system, extract sensitive data, and analyse captured network traffic using Wireshark.
+This lab demonstrates how to deploy and configure the open-source help desk system **osTicket** on a Windows virtual machine using Microsoft Azure.

+The goal is to simulate a real-world IT Service Desk environment and gain hands-on experience with web servers, databases, and ticketing systems.

 ---

 ## 🎯 Objectives
-- Perform network reconnaissance
-- Identify exposed services
+- Deploy a Windows VM in **Microsoft Azure**
+- Install and configure **Internet Information Services**
+- Set up PHP and MySQL
+- Install and configure osTicket
-- Gain access to a remote system
+- Access and use a working help desk system
-- Locate and extract sensitive files
-- Analyse network traffic for useful data

 ---

-## 🖥️ Environment
-- **Attacker Machine:** Kali Linux (VirtualBox)
-- **VPN:** OpenVPN connection to TryHackMe lab network
-- **Target Machine:** Linux system with exposed VNC service
+**🧰 Technologies Used**

+- Microsoft Azure (Virtual Machines)
+- Windows 10
+- IIS (Web Server)
+- PHP (v7.3)
+- MySQL 5.5
+- Remote Desktop (RDP)

 ---